RxSwiftCommunity/RxSwiftExt/Readme.md

 Installation
 ===========

-This branch of RxSwiftExt targets Swift 3.x and RxSwift 3.4.0 or later.
+This branch of RxSwiftExt targets Swift 4.x and RxSwift 4.0.0 or later.

-* If you're looking for the Swift 4 version of RxSwiftExt, please checkout the `swift4.0` [branch](https://github.com/RxSwiftCommunity/RxSwiftExt/tree/swift4.0)
+* If you're looking for the Swift 3 version of RxSwiftExt, please use version `2.5.1` of the framework.
-* If your project is running on Swift 2.x, please use version `1.2` of the library.
+* If your project is running on Swift 2.x, please use version `1.2` of the framework.

 #### CocoaPods